-- Inflammation or infection in or around the eye or eyelids - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - Any previously diagnosed condition that makes contact lens wear uncomfortable - Severe dry eye - Reduced corneal sensitivity

-- Any systemic disease that may affect the eye or be made worse by wearing contact lenses - Allergic reactions on the surface of the eye or surrounding tissues that may be induced or made worse by wearing contact lenses or use of contact lens solutions - Irritation of the eye caused by allergic reactions to ingredients in contact lens solutions (i.e., rewetting drops).
-These solutions may contain chemicals or preservatives (such as mercury, Thimerosal, etc.) to which some people may develop an allergic response. - Any active eye infection - If eyes become red or irritated
+- Red or irritated eye(s).
+Remove contact lens(es) immediately if eye(s) become red while wearing; - Inflammation or infection in or around the eye or eyelids - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - Any previously diagnosed condition that makes contact lens wear uncomfortable - Severe dry eye - Reduced corneal sensitivity - Any systemic disease that may affect the eye or be made worse by wearing contact lenses - Allergic reactions on the surface of the eye or surrounding tissues that may be induced or made worse by wearing contact lenses - Any active eye infection - Known hypersensitivity to any ingredient in this product. - Narrow angle glaucoma